Mera Peak (6476m) Short Climb

 • Max Altitude4350m

-For those who would like to practice skills needed for glacial technique as using ice axe, walking with crampon, rope and use of jumar.
-Alternatively, you can also go for a walk and explore the area to the north of camp towards Kangtega.
-Overnight at lodge
+Today is set aside for acclimatization to help our bodies adjust to the altitude.
+For those who would like to practice skills needed for glacial technique as using an ice axe, walking with crampons, rope, and the use of a jumar.
+Alternatively, you can also go for a walk and explore the area to the north of the camp towards Kangtega.

 • Accommodation Lodge